edmundj0/edmundj0/README.md

 - 🎓 I recently graduated from App Academy's Software Engineering Immersive Program
 - 🔭 Currently working on binance.me, SmartSplit, and CareBnb
-- 🌱 Strong experience with JavaScript, Python, React, Redux, Flask, Express, SQLAlchemy, Sequelize, and PostgreSQL
+- 🌱 My primary tech stack: JavaScript, Python, React/Redux, Flask, Express.js, SQLAlchemy, Sequelize, PostgreSQL, Mongo
-- 🔬 Background in molecular biology and the life sciences
+- 🔬 Background in molecular biology and the life sciences (B.A. in Molecular and Cell Biology from UC Berkeley, go bears! 🐻)
+- 📝 Worked previously as a specialized recruiter for small biotech and pharma companies in the Bay Area
+- 🏈 Fun Fact: Drafted Lamar Jackson 1st Round in 2020 and miraculously won :)
 - 📬 Contact: edmundju0@gmail.com

 ### You are visitor number...